 It’s a definitive sign that users are increasingly comfortable with Posts moving beyond the traditional bounds of collecting mail, sorting it and getting it to the right person.
 Postal Operators are intertwined with consumers and small businesses, and their services should reflect that.

-The self-service portal is web-based, allowing users to login and complete a variety of functions anywhere, at any time:
+The web-based platform allows users to login and complete a variety of functions anywhere, at any time:

 Posts are jumping at the chance to adopt a customer-centric strategy and PUDO Locations, Self-Service Kiosks and Mobile POS are helping them make the leap.
 Learn more by contacting an Escher advisor today.